-- 2. To derive the utmost benefit of instruction, daily attendance is essential.
-Lack of attendance may adversely affect your overall performance and may have a negative impact on your final grade.
-Besides, failure to attend class always results in missed opportunities to hear and speak French.
-The instructor should be informed of any reason for prolonged absence. - 3.
-Attendance: A student who is absent from a test for legitimate reasons must discuss an alternative course of action with the instructor.
-The instructor at his or her own discretion may transfer the percentage weight for a test to the final examination or another test.
-An instructor will either make this decision on the basis of verbal information provided by the student or will request a Physician/ Counsellor statement form to confirm an absence for health reasons.
-Missed tests, assignments and examinations with no legitimate reason will be given a grade of F. The instructor will not prepare make-up tests or assignments. - 3.
-Written work consists of: - 2 dictations (4% each): a dictation is a paragraph written by your Instructor and read to you very slowly so that you can write it. - 2 compositions (6% each): a composition is a written assignment, done in class, on a specific topic given by your Instructor on a specific day. - 4 tests (5% each): a test will be given at the end of units 1, 2, 3 and 4.
-The format will be given to you in advance. - 4.
-There will be no mid-term examination.
-All tests are cumulative. - 5.
-The "Passeport Francophile" consists of 5 communicative activities performed in the French Centre (Craigie Hall C 301, open Monday to Friday, 10-12 and 1-3, or Wednesday 1-7 PM, Phone 220-6706).
-You may go at any time, on any convenient day.
-Each activity is approximately 5 minutes long and worth 2% of your final mark.
-You may do these activities in any order.
-One activity per visit.
-Please pick-up your "Passport" at the French Centre.
-Activities: - Reading: Prepare a 3 minute reading (from the book or any other text) and read it to a monitor. - Editing: Take one of your compositions that has been graded by your Instructor, make all the necessary changes and bring it to be checked by a monitor. - Communication: Choose 8 questions in the "Communication" binder in the French Centre, prepare the answers and present them to a monitor. - Writing: Write an "acrostiche" in French, based on your first name and last name, using adjectives, verbs and nouns learned in class.
-Present it to a monitor. - Oral presentation: Practice your oral presentation (for the Lab Instructor) in front a monitor.
-Please give your "Passport" to your Instructor a week before the end of classes. - 6.
-Be on time for classes: Tests, dictations and compositions will start at the beginning of class and will not be repeated for latecomers. - 7.
-Labs will start the week of September 20.
+- Reading: Prepare a 3 minute reading (from the book Unit 6 to 9) and read it to a monitor. - Editing: Take one of your compositions that has been graded by your Instructor, make all the necessary changes and bring it to be checked by a monitor. - Communication: Choose 4 questions in the "Communication" binder (Section "French 211") in the French Centre, prepare the answers and present them to a monitor. - Writing: Write a paragraph in French, using the past tense, telling about your activities last weekend.
+Present it to a monitor. - Oral presentation: Practice your oral presentation (for the Lab Instructor) in front of a monitor.
+Please give your "Passport" to your Instructor a week before the end of classes (Friday April 8, 2011) - 6.
+Labs will start the week of January 17.
 The labs are an integral part of this course.
 They are mandatory and attendance will be taken.
-Oral participation in the labs will be assessed for consideration of the final grade.
+Oral participation in the lab will be assessed for consideration of the final grade.
 An oral presentation will be required as an element of the laboratory work.
 The topic and the rubrics of the oral presentation are posted on Blackboard.
 Please bring your lab manual to the lab.
-Written and comprehension exercises will be done in the lab on a regular basis. - 8.
-The final oral exam will be scheduled individually with the Instructor towards the end of the course. - 9.
-Students are expected to check the Blackboard page on a regular basis for announcements, homework, assignments, marks and the tentative schedule. - 10.
-Please mute your cell phone during class. - 11.
-Students are advised to read the excerpt on PLAGIARISM. - 12.
-The Department's drop-box, located in the foyer area of the third floor in Craigie Hall between blocks D and C, is available for depositing assignments and course work.
+Written and comprehension exercises will be done in the lab on a regular basis. - 7.
+The final oral exam will be taking place, in class, the last day of the course.
+It is an oral comprehension examination. - 8.
+Students are expected to check the Blackboard page on a daily basis at http://blackboard.ucalgary.ca for announcements, homework, assignments, marks and the tentative schedule. - 9.
+Students are advised to read the excerpt on PLAGIARISM. - The Department's drop-box, located in the foyer area of the third floor in Craigie Hall between blocks D and C, is available for depositing assignments and course work.
 The material placed in the drop-box will be collected and date-stamped at the beginning and at the end of the working day.